Louis René Beres

-Louis René Beres is Emeritus Professor of Political Science and International Law at Purdue University in West Lafayette, Indiana.
-He was born on August 31, 1945 in Zürich, Switzerland, and earned his Ph.D. at Princeton University in 1971.
-Louis René Beres has written many books and currently also writes editorials for various major newspapers and magazines.
+Louis René Beres is emeritus professor of political science and international law at Purdue University in West Lafayette, Indiana.
+He was born on August 31, 1945, in Zürich, Switzerland, and earned his Ph.D. at Princeton University in 1971.
+Beres has written many books and currently also writes editorials for various major newspapers and magazines.

 Research

-Louis René Beres has written twelve books and several hundred scholarly articles and monographs.
+Beres has written twelve books and several hundred scholarly articles and monographs.
 He also lectures widely on matters of terrorism, strategy and international law, including at such Israeli venues as the Dayan Forum (with Maj.
 Gen. Avihu Ben-Nun); the National Security College (IDF); the Jaffee Center for Strategic Studies; The Begin-Sadat Center for Strategic Studies (Bar-Ilan University); Likud Chamber; Likud Security Group; and the Jerusalem Center for Public Affairs.
 As an expert on nuclear war and nuclear terrorism, he is closely involved with Israeli security issues at the highest levels.
 He was Chair of "Project Daniel," a group advising Israel's Prime Minister on existential nuclear questions.
 The group's final report, "Israel's Strategic Future", has been discussed in major media.